l-koehler/bridgetest/README.md

 * The upstream library for the minecraft protocol
   needs to be the bleeding-edge git version, but you can simply ignore
   this warning here if you only want to *use* this program.

+* The proxy can only handle one client at a time, but could probably be
+  rewritten to handle more clients without changing that much.

 #### Isn't this violating Microsofts Intellectual Property?